rasatpc/Xfce-FvwmEXT/extraEXT/MODULES/Mini2x2Pager/readme-mpg.txt

 # readme-cpgd.txt

-This config READ ControlPanelB package (including RestartShutdown).
+This config READ CtrlPanelXf package

 To install or edit .fvwm/ExtraEXT.sys